Skip navigation

 Daniel's teaching covers a wide range in modern and contemporary history, including the option modules 'Into the Dark Valley: Europe, 1919–1939', 'Where Have All the Good Times Gone: Crisis and Change in Western Europe, 1965–1987' and 'Peace, Love and Understanding: International Political Activism in the 19thand 20thCenturies'.
 He also convenes the MA/MRes module 'History in the Digital Age: Institutions, Issues and Ideas'.
 Daniel's teaching has been recognised via a Provost's Teaching Award at UCL (2009), a Distinguished Teaching Fellowship at Northumbria (2022) and through accolades in the teaching awards run by Northumbria University Students' Union ('Best Lecturer' award in 2013; 'Committee Highly Commended' award in 2016).
 He has supervised 7 PhD theses to completion and is the principal supervisor of a Collaborative Doctoral Award project in cooperation with the National Union of Students.

-Daniel has organised over 20 academic conferences or workshops and has been involved in collaborative projects with historians in Belgium, Britain, Germany and the Netherlands.
+Daniel has organised over 20 academic conferences or workshops and has been involved in collaborative projects with historians in Belgium, Britain, Canada, Germany, the Netherlands, Switzerland and the US.
 Together with Georgina Brewis (UCL Institute of Education), he has led a series of intertwined projects that investigate the impact of the First World War on university life.

 Daniel Laqua